j-holub/Node-MPV/readme.md

 * **timeposition** \<seconds\>

-  When a song or video is currently playing and the playback is not paused, this event will emit the current position in *seconds* roughly every second.
+  When a song or video is currently playing and the playback is not paused, this event will emit the current position in *seconds*.

+  When creating the **mpv** instance you can set a parameter, how often this event should occur.
+Default is every second

 * **getrequest** \<id, data\>